lleviraz/urban_segmentation/docs/index.md

 | :----------: | :----------: |
 | <img src='images/input.png' height='220px'/> | <img src='images/mask.png' height='220px'/> |

-Orignially the dataset includes the following 11 bands:
+Originally the dataset includes the following 11 bands:

 <p align="center">
   <img src='images/image1.png'  width="650px"/>
 </p>

-### The methods we used
+### Methods

 For Image Segmentation use cases, and more specifically for Satellite images segmentation, one of the most popular approaches is to use a neural network which is a flavor of the [U-Net architecture](https://en.wikipedia.org/wiki/U-Net) (originally developed for biomedical image segmentation).
 The network is based on the fully convolutional neural network, where the name "U-NET" comes from its U-shaped encoder-decoder network architecture, which originally consisted of 4 encoder blocks and 4 decoder blocks that are connected via a latent space.
 The encoder halves the spatial dimensions and doubles the number of filters (feature channels) at each encoder block, and the decoder doubles the spatial dimensions and halves the number of feature channels